MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/ios-guide.md

 Start the server in non-secure mode only if you are comfortable with the trade-offs between risk and convenience.
 For example, if your Mac is publicly accessible over the internet and has access to sensitive materials, you'll probably want to run your remote agent in secure mode.
 If you don't, anyone could build an app against your remote agent, and that app could run malicious code.
 If your Mac is accessible only by you, it's easier and less error prone to run your remote agent in non-secure mode.

+> [!NOTE]
-> **Note:** Non-secure mode is most useful when troubleshooting connection issues between Visual Studio and the Mac running remotebuild.
+> Non-secure mode is most useful when troubleshooting connection issues between Visual Studio and the Mac running remotebuild.
 Developers start in non-secure mode, then switch to secure mode after confirming non-secure mode works.

 To start remotebuild in **non-secure mode**, open a terminal window and execute the following command: